darkhelmet/verboselogging/posts/go-1-0-2-is-out.md

 ---
 Go 1.0.2 was released late last night.

-It’s a bunch of bug fixes, including some nasty ones with hashes.
-It’s completely backwards compatible with go1.0.1 and go1, so there’s no reason not to update:
+It's a bunch of bug fixes, including some nasty ones with hashes.
+It's completely backwards compatible with go1.0.1 and go1, so there's no reason not to update:

 pre.. cd \$GOROOT\